Using My Cases for Service Center Inbound

 - Cases with an Escalated state always display at the top of the list.
 If there are multiple escalated cases, they are sorted by their creation date.

 - Initially, 15 cases are loaded.
-As the SCR scrolls, more cases load automatically.
+As the Service Center Rep scrolls, more cases load automatically.

 To open and display a case in focus: